 What is an email newsletter?

-A newsletter is a marketing email that is regularly sent (weekly, monthly, quarterly) to a list of subscribers who have signed up.
+An email newsletter is a marketing email that is regularly sent (weekly, monthly, quarterly) to a list of subscribers who have signed up.
 The content is usually designed to highlight news about a business’s latest offerings or editorial content that educates readers on a specific topic.

 Looking for information on how to create a newsletter but don’t know where to start?
 Don’t worry!
 With the right tools, it’s super easy and inexpensive (possibly even free!).
 This guide will take you through the steps of how to create a newsletter that your customers will love and keep them coming back for more.